-LaCroix, who is free on bail pending charges for domestic assault against his wife her friend, appeared in court on Aug.
+LaCroix, w against his wife her friend, appeared in court on Aug.
 8 for a pre-trial hearing.
 He was recently released from a mental health facility.

 As part of his release conditions, LaCroix is living with his 86-year-old mother in Medfield, according to his attorney, Thomas Dreschler.

 Judge Deborah Shoptesse approved LaCroix's request for more freedom as he remains free on bail.
 Specifically, she allowed LaCroix the following conditions,